 Karen Pullen left a perfectly good job at an engineering consulting firm to make her fortune - (er, maybe not) - as an innkeeper and a fiction writer.
 Her first mystery novel, Cold Feet, was published by Five Star in January 2013 and its sequel, Cold Heart, was released in January 2017.
 She edited the Anthony-nominated Carolina Crimes anthology, and serves on the Board of Sisters in Crime (national) as Chapter Liaison.
 Her story collection, Restless Dreams, was released in September 2017 from GusGus Press.

 Jennifer Riley - Two decades ago, Jennifer Riley moved from Kentucky to North Carolina, where she took part in various writer courses and critique groups.
 She helped edit a corporate technical report and spent three weeks in Italy.
 On the Deep South Magazine website, she has two short stories.
-On Amazon, she has self-published two ebooks.
+Jennifer has two mystery novels available on Amazon.
+She published a short story "Rolla," in the current Triangle Sisters in Crime anthology.

 Caroline Taylor is the author of three mysteries--Loose Ends, Jewelry from a Grave, and What Are Friends For?—and a collection of short stories, Enough!
 Thirty Stories of Fielding Life’s Curve Balls.
 She is a member of Sisters in Crime, Mystery Writers of America, and the North Carolina Writer’s Network.